patrickweng7/vip/Notebook-Aditi-Prakash.md

 * We can see here that with a 10% mutation rate as opposed to the initial 20% mutation rate and with 85 generations as opposed to 100, we obtain a best individual with a fitness of 0 more consistently than we did previously.
 The maximum fitness also trends towards our best fitness more quickly than before.
 This also points to the fact that Shuffle Index Mutation may not be the best mutation for this particular problem, since a lower percentage of that mutation led to more consistent results in fewer generations.

+I also modified the evaluation function to return a tuple (sum_left, sum_right), where sum_left is the number of conflicts between queens strictly on left diagonals and sum_right is the number of conflicts between queens strictly on right diagonals.
+This allowed us to attempt minimization of both objectives in the evolutionary loop such that the evolution did not produce many individuals that had a high number of conflicts on left diagonals or right diagonals but not distribute conflicts on both types of diagonals.

+4. With (left_diagonal_conflicts, right_diagonal_conflicts) tuple

 Additional improvements can be made to the current n-queens algorithm such that we obtain an individual with the optimal fitness in a minimum number of generations.
 We can continue to tweak the probabilities of mutation and mating for offspring, change the tournament size, change our methods of mating, mutation, selection, etc., change the parameters of our mating and mutation (ex. points of mating, values that the data in our individuals can be mutated to), and change our evaluation function.

 **Action Items:**